msv-lab/f1x/README.md

 * ***Efficiency***.
 Testing a large number of patches can be very time-consuming.
 * ***Overfitting***.
 Even if a patch passes all the tests, it may still be incorrect.

 In order to address the efficiency issue, f1x uses test-equivalence analyses in order to group patches that produce the same results on a given test.
-For example, after executing the program `p4` with the test `t2`, it can detect that `p5` has the same result on `t2` as `p4` and skip redundant executions.
+For example, after executing the program `p1` with the test `t2`, it can detect that `p3` has the same result on `t2` as `p1` and skip a redundant execution of `p3` on `t2`.
 As a result, f1x tests around 1000 different patches in a single test execution.

 In order to address the overfitting issue, f1x allows to prioritize patches.
-It assigns a cost (a rational number) to each patch and search for a patch with the lowest cost.
+It assigns a cost (a rational number) to each patch and searches for a patch with the lowest cost.
 For example, if both `p3` and `p6` pass all the tests, but `cost(p6) < cost(p3)`, then f1x outputs `p6` as the result. f1x supports both static (source code-based) and dynamic (execution-based) cost functions.

 ## Documentation ##